Home Nike Tennis New Jersey Lawrenceville Nike Tennis Camp at The Lawrenceville School

 The ‘Noles also placed two members on the All-ACC teams, with Dominic Cotrone (second team) and Cristian Gonzalez Mendez(third team) garnering honors.
 Two players, Gonzalez Mendez and Blake Davis, were also named to the ITA All-Academic Team, while Cotrone and Gonzalez Mendez were named to the All-ACC Academic Team.

-The 2012-13 year was no different from the previous winning seasons.
-The year saw both Hultquist and associate coach Nick Crowell sweeping the ITA Southeast Regional coaches of the year awards.
+The 2012-13 season was no different from the previous winning seasons.
+The year saw both Hultquist and associate coach Nick Crowell sweep the ITA Southeast Regional coaches of the year awards.
 Cotrone and Davis ranked as high as No. 12 in the nation in doubles and played in the NCAA Doubles Championships at the end of the year.

 During the 2012 season, Hultquist coached the team to its 10th straight NCAA appearance.
 The team finished 19-10 and reached the semifinals of the ACC Championships.
 Jordan Kelly-Houston was named to the All-ACC team while Andres Bucaro, Davis and Lock were named to the All-ACC Academic team.